imalikov/pine_script_docs/source/faq/Techniques.rst

 The script below shows you how to organize your inputs using the following tricks:

  - Create separators using boolean checkboxes.
 Make their default value `true <https://www.tradingview.com/pine-script-reference/v5/#op_true>`__ so users are less prone to trying them out to see what they do, as they will most often do nothing.
-If your separators actually do something, make this clear in their wording.
+If your separators do something, make this clear in their wording.
  - Indent sub-sections using Unicode white space characters.
 Choose one that shows up in the Pine Script™ Editor as a visible character.
    We like to use the Em space ( ): 8195 (0x2003).

 Notes
 =====

  - We cannot indent checkboxes, so your sections will look cleaner if you use the `input() <https://www.tradingview.com/pine-script-reference/v5/#fun_input>`__ options parameter to provide selections via dropdowns rather than checkboxes.
- - For separators to align neatly a hair to the left of the rightmost edge of dropdowns, start by creating the longest `input() <https://www.tradingview.com/pine-script-reference/v5/#fun_input>`__ title you will be using, as it determines the width of the dropdown.
+ - For separators to align a hair neatly to the left of the rightmost edge of dropdowns, start by creating the longest `input() <https://www.tradingview.com/pine-script-reference/v5/#fun_input>`__ title you will be using, as it determines the width of the dropdown.
-   This way you will avoid the tedious task of re-balancing the line characters on each side of your separator’s name because of changes in the dropdown's width when you add an `input() <https://www.tradingview.com/pine-script-reference/v5/#fun_input>`__ with a title longer than previous ones.
+   This way, you will avoid the tedious task of re-balancing the line characters on each side of your separator’s name because of changes in the dropdown's width when you add an `input() <https://www.tradingview.com/pine-script-reference/v5/#fun_input>`__ with a title longer than previous ones.
- - If your longest `input() <https://www.tradingview.com/pine-script-reference/v5/#fun_input>`__ title turns out to be shorter than you had first planned and you want to avoid re-balancing separators, you can use Unicode white space to artificially make it longer, as we demonstrate for input ``f4`` in our code example.
+ - If your longest `input() <https://www.tradingview.com/pine-script-reference/v5/#fun_input>`__ title turns out to be shorter than you had first planned and you want to avoid re-balancing separators, you can use Unicode white space to make it longer artificially, as we demonstrate for input ``f4`` in our code example.
  - Use ASCII characters 205 or 196 for continuous separator lines.
 The dash (ASCII 45) or Em dash (ASCII 151) do not join properly; they are thus less visually appealing.
- - For better visual effect, ensure all of your separator titles are centered vertically throughout all of your Inputs.
+ - For better visual effect, ensure all separator titles are centered vertically throughout your Inputs.
    This requires trial and error, as the MS Trebuchet font used for TradingView text is proportionally spaced.

 Tips
 ====

  - Your script’s plots and inputs constitute their user interface.
-Inputs thus play a key role in the user experience.
-The more options you provide, the more important the design of your Inputs dialog box becomes, especially when users don’t read script descriptions or if your description is lacking.
+Inputs thus play a vital role in the user experience.
+The more options you provide, the more critical the design of your Inputs dialog box becomes, especially when users don’t read script descriptions or if your description is lacking.
- - Design the sequence of inputs with the user in mind; not with the order you use them in your calculations.
-Place the most important/frequent selections in a descending order.
+ - Design the sequence of inputs with the user in mind, not with the order you use them in your calculations.
+Place the most important/frequent selections in descending order.
  - Never use two checkboxes for mutually exclusive selections.
-Use dropdowns instead; they allow you to include as many useful options as you see fit.
+Use dropdowns instead; they allow you to include as many applicable options as you see fit.
  - Do not be stingy when naming option selections.
 The dropdown widget can accommodate long strings.
  - Remember not to use ampersands in option arguments, as your boolean expressions will not work with them.
  - Choose your default values wisely.
  - Provide adequate min and max values for numeric values, selecting the proper `float <https://www.tradingview.com/pine-script-reference/v5/#op_float>`__ or
    `int <https://www.tradingview.com/pine-script-reference/v5/#op_int>`__ type.
- - When needed, customize step values to the particular use of each inputs.
+ - When needed, customize step values to the particular use of each input.

 ::